dgarros/netdevops-survey/README.md

 # Previous Editions

-Previous editions of the netdevops survey took place in Fall 2016 and 2019.
+Previous editions of the netdevops survey took place in Fall 2016, 2019 & 2020.
 * The raw results are available in the results folder in TSV format or in a SQLite database

-## Core Team
+## Main Contributors
+- Francois Caen
 - Jason Frazier
 - David Barroso
 - Pete Lumbis